-Where To Bet Greyhounds Online
+Where to Bet on Greyhound Races Online

-Fans today enjoy the ability to bet on races online easily.
+Fans today enjoy the ability to bet on dog races online easily.
 If you don’t live near a track, that’s not a problem; you can simply place your bets online.
 Most sites even provide live, streaming video of races for free.
 All you need is an account and you watch the action live on your computer.

-The Best Greyhound Betting Sites
+Ranking and Reviewing Greyhound Betting Sites

 There are two intangible qualities that hold the most sway in determining which racebooks truly deserve the title “the best.”
 First and most important is the safety of player funds.
 When you make a deposit to a greyhound betting site, you entrust the site to protect your money and give it back when you’re done.

 There’s more to customer support than just answering questions.
-Any halfway competent betting site can answer basic questions.
+Any halfway competent greyhound betting site can answer basic questions.
 Real customer support is tested when player disputes and legitimate complaints arise.
 How a book handles difficult situations is what determines whether its customer support is worth anything.

-For example, a player writing to say that a book unfairly cancelled his bet at the last minute puts customer support to the test.
-Does the betting site take his complaint seriously and address the issue or does it brush him off?
+For example, a player writing to say that a book unfairly cancelled his wager at the last minute puts customer support to the test.
+Does the site take his complaint seriously and address the issue or does it brush him off?
 Even if the book determines the player’s complaint has no standing, it can still address the player with respect and explain why it is taking whatever actions it is taking.

 Value of Promotions, Odds and Prices, Payouts and Coverage